Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Sensitivity Analysis of the Multiscale Model

 \subsection{Screening methods: Elementary effect}

 The elementary effects (EE) method is simple but effective in screening for a few important input factors over the many that can be contained in a model.
 The fundamental idea behind the method was proposed by Morris in 1991 with the definition of the concept of elementary effects~\cite{morris1991factorial}.
 The EE method determines whether an input factor is \textit{negligible}, \textit{linear and additive}, \textit{ non-linear or interacts with some other factor}~\cite{saltelli2004global}.
-This test corresponds to an average of derivatives over the space of inputs.
-Let $X$ be the input of a model and $Y$ its outcome.
-By assuming the $k$ components of $X$ as independent and somehow varying on $p$ different discrete levels, the input space can be represented as a $p$-level grid $\Omega$.
-For a given component $X_i$, the elementary effect is defined as:
+This test corresponds to an average of derivatives over the space of inputs. {Let $X\in \mathbb{R}^k$ represent the vector of input factors for a model and $Y \in \mathbb{R}$ its scalar outcome.
+By assuming the $k$ components of $X$ as independent factors, each normalized to the interval $[0,1]$, the input space is defined by the $k$-dimensional unit hypercube $\mathcal{X}_k:=[0,1]^k$.
+For the construction of elementary effect trajectories, the hypercube $\mathcal{X}_k$ is discretized on $p\in\mathbb{N}$ levels, therefore inducing a partition $\mathcal{X}_k^p$ of the parameter domain $[0,1]^k$ from which admissible candidate points are drawn.
+For a given input $X$, the elementary effect corresponding to the $i$-th component $X_i$, with $i=1,\ldots,k$ is defined as: